 [Section 85 amended by No. 30 of 2003 s.
-41(2).]
+41(2); No. 10 of 2006 s.
+24.]

 86. Computer games to bear determined markings and consumer advice

 (1) A person must not sell a computer game unless the determined markings relevant to the classification of the computer game and relevant consumer advice, if any, are displayed on the container, wrapping or casing of the computer game.